mgoadric/cardstock/docs/recycle/index.rst

 Player
 ------

-As above, a Player tracks storage for both Integer_ or CardCollection_ data.
+As above, a Player tracks storage for Integer_, String_, PointMap_, or CardCollection_ data.
 These are referenced by a String_ name.
 To reference an individual Player, we can directly refer to the turn order of a Player.